Refreshing Singapore’s Industry Transformation Maps – where do robotics fit in?

 Other than sector-specific solutions, PSG also supports adoption of solutions that cut across industries, such as in areas of customer management, data analytics, financial management and inventory tracking.

-Funding is based on reimbursement, at 70%, capped at DKK 1720.00 per applicant.
+Funding is based on reimbursement, at 70%, per applicant.
 Small, medium enterprises with business registration numbers in Singapore are eligible to apply.
 This means that if a supplier is keen to supply to Singapore customers, the supplier should look into this funding, check for sector-specific approved equipment, motivate customers to acquire its robotic solutions (if it is approved) and apply for reimbursement after procurement.

 Danish companies with available robotics solutions in any of the above 23 industries (especially health, environmental, construction and maritime), should contact Trade Council in Singapore for one-to-one consultation.